yxyangpa/yxyangpa.github.io/_pages/teaching2.md

 ## Thesis Supervision

 * 2022SS: Yun Fu.
 "Consumer review and purchase intention of Virtual Reality wearables: A mixed methods study".
 Master Thesis of Consumer Behavior.
+TUM School of Management
 * 2021SS: Noora Wedde.
 "Freemium pricing strategies for physical activity apps – an empirical study on the acceptance".
 Master Thesis of Health Sciences.
+TUM Faculty of Sport and Health Sciences
 * 2021SS: Niklas Mamuzic.
 "Effect of fitness app quality on app usage and physical activity habits among individuals with COVID-19 vaccination".
 Bachelor Thesis of Sport Sciences.
+TUM Faculty of Sport and Health Sciences
 * 2020WS: Nesma Sayed.
 "Effects of perceived value on the usage of smartphone apps for promoting physical activity".
 Master Thesis of Health Sciences.
+TUM Faculty of Sport and Health Sciences